Obscuretone/obscuretone.github.io/public/posts/en/nira.md

 3. Commands can be run from anywhere under the workspace.
 4. The database can be inspected, backed up, or removed like any other local project artifact.

-This is not a replacement for team-scale systems like Jira or GitHub Issues.
-It is a different shape: local, lightweight, and close to the work.
+This has a different shape from team-scale systems like Jira or GitHub Issues: local, lightweight, and close to the work.

 ## Humans Still Need A UI